StephenGriffies/StephenGriffies.github.io/_pages/book.md

 <p align="justify">

-In 2004, I published a book on the fundamentals of ocean climate models, in which the book establishes the mathematical equations and methods used for ocean climate modeling, circa 2004.
+In 2004, I published a book on the fundamentals of ocean climate models, which develops the mathematical equations and methods used for ocean climate modeling circa 2004.
 Many elements of this book remain relevant today.

 </p>